Patrick J. Sims, Vice Provost for Diversity & Climate and Chief Diversity Officer

 Ruby Paredes, Assistant Vice Provost for Diversity & Climate and Campus Multicultural Disadvantaged Coordinator

 Ruby Paredes is an assistant vice chancellor for diversity and climate, as well as a faculty fellow at the Center for Southeast Asian Studies.
 She is a key member of UW–Madison’s Ad Hoc Diversity Planning Committee (AHDPC), working to create a new blueprint for campus diversity efforts.
-In 1999, she helped found PEOPLE, a program providing a pre-college experience that prepares students from underrepresented minority and first-generation/disadvantaged backgrounds to attend college.
+In 1999, she helped found the Precollege Enrichment Opportunity Program for Learning Excellence (PEOPLE), a program providing a pre-college experience that prepares students from underrepresented minority and first-generation/disadvantaged backgrounds to attend college.

 Originally from the Philippines, Paredes is passionate about globalizing student educational experiences.
-In the former Office of Student Affairs, she served as chief of staff and executive assistant, responsible for serving as liaison to university schools, colleges and administrative units to promote diversity goals expressed in Plan 2008.
+In the former Office of Student Affairs, she served as chief of staff and executive assistant, responsible for serving as liaison to university schools, colleges and administrative units.

 Paredes continues to serve as the campus coordinator for multicultural/disadvantaged student issues and liaison to UW System for the recruitment and retention of multicultural/disadvantaged students.
-Working in conjunction with Vice Chancellor for Student Affairs Paul Barrows, and other student life directors, her responsibilities will include program planning and development, and aligning the Student Affairs vision with the campus strategic plan.
+Working in conjunction with Chief Diversity Officer Patrick Sims, her responsibilities include assisting the Vice Provost in campus-wide diversity work along with oversight and development of divisional programs and aligning the OVPCDO/DDEEA vision with the UW-Madison Diversity Framework and UW System strategic plan.

 She is a beloved student and staff mentor and the long-time organizer of the UW-Madison Outstanding Women of Color Award, and in 2011, she received the Multicultural Student Center’s Outstanding Faculty/Staff Award for her dedication to diversity efforts.